neondatabase/website/content/docs/guides/vercel-app.md

 ![Create naturesnap project](/docs/guides/ns_create_project.png)

 Upon creating the project, you are presented with a dialog that provides connection details for the project.
 Passwords are reset in a later step, so you don't need this information yet.
+You can close the dialog.

 ## Prepare your Neon project

+In this step you create a user (a PostgreSQL role) that will be use by the NatureSnap application and two databases, one for NatureSnap data, and one for the Prisma shadow database that is required to perform schema migrations.

+### Create the database user

-### Create a database user
+Create a database user named `naturesnap`.
+In the [Neon Console](https://console.neon.tech):

+1. Select **Users**.
+1. Select **New User**.
+1. Enter `naturesnap` as the user name.
+1. Click **Create**.

 role and two databases: naturesnap and shadow.
 Then add the DATABASE_URL and SHADOW_DATABASE_URL to the .env file:

 Create a database user that will be used by the application to access the application database.
 Name the user `naturesnap`.

-### Create an application database
+### Create the application database

 Create a database for the application.
 Name the database `naturesnap`.
+In the [Neon Console](https://console.neon.tech):

+1. Select **Databases**.
+1. Click **New Database**.
+1. Enter  `naturesnap` as the database name.
+2. Select `naturesnap` as the database owner.
+1. Click **Create**.

-### Create a shadow database for Prisma Migrate
+### Create the shadow database for Prisma Migrate

-Create a shadow database for Prisma MIgrate, which is required to manage schema changes.
+Create a shadow database for Prisma Migrate, which is required to manage schema changes.
 Name the database `shadow`.
+In the [Neon Console](https://console.neon.tech):

+1. Select **Databases**.
+1. Click **New Database**.
+1. Enter  `shadow` as the database name.
+2. Select `naturesnap` as the database owner.
+1. Click **Create**.

 ## Import the application data